EviIius/Global_Economic_Freedom/README.md

 [Global Economic Freedom] (https://global-economic-freedom.streamlit.app/ 'Global Economic Freedom')

-## For the people who want to run it on their own
+## For the people who want to run it on their own: Fork the repository

 ## Create the virtual enviorment for the files
 ```